 Being aware of how your body feels after eating is just as important as the feelings you have before and during.
 The slower you eat, the easier it is to tune in to your body’s needs and naturally eat less.

 Your body is already sending you signals of hunger and fullness.
 It’s just a matter of learning to listen and respond to them.

 It’s being aware of how our body feels after eating certain foods and choosing not to eat the ones that make us feel bad.
 It’s choosing the amount of food that satisfies us but doesn't leave us feeling so stuffed that it hurts to move.
 It’s choosing to eat at a pace that allows us time to taste and enjoy every bite (and digest it properly).

-This is why in my Slimdown Blueprint program, I don’t exclude specific foods or count calories.
+There is no need to exclude specific foods or count calories.
 There are certain foods that are healthier than others and some that promote weight loss over others, but not all foods are right for all people for different reasons.

 How we approach food is more about honoring our body than it is following someone's definition of healthy.

 Calories are numbers, hunger is a feeling.
 Mindful eating means trusting your body.
 God created you for this!!
 Learning how to identify hunger will help you so much more than counting calories!